twojay-dn/streamlit_services/resource/prompt/gen_hint_list.md

 generate {count} hints about {target_word} for the guessing game.
 You will write {count} of hints for {target_word}.

 ## Ordering
-- First, write the most important hint.
+- First, write the most important and clear hint.
 - Second, write the second most important hint.
 - Third, write the third most important hint.
 - And so on.

-Each hint should be more clear and significant than the previous one.
+Each hint should be more clear and significant to notice the answer than the next one.

 ## Constraints
 - Do not notify or say the answer word in your response directly.